Mental health at work: Top 3 questions for employers

 Are there regulations to follow for mental health at work?

-Regulation in mental health at work varies from jurisdiction to jurisdiction.
+Regulation of mental health at work varies from jurisdiction to jurisdiction.
 However, globally, we can see that the spotlight on these issues continues to increase.

 Ghana’s Mental Health Act states that there is a Mental Health Authority to help implement the act’s measures, such as appointing a director of mental health.
 Additionally, other countries like Uganda, Vanuatu, Tokelau, and Sierra Leone have legislation in place to help employees with mental health issues.

 In the United States, companies must follow the Americans with Disabilities Act (ADA).
-If their mental health so requires, they may need reasonable accommodations under the ADA.
-For instance, if an employee experiences panic issues, the employer must provide a reasonable notice period for projects, wherever possible.
+If an employee’s mental health so requires, they may need reasonable accommodations under the ADA.
+For instance, if an employee experiences panic issues, the employer must provide a reasonable notice period for projects, wherever possible if requested.
 Otherwise, the US Department of Labor provides guidance for employers to help them deal with mental health issues.

-On its site, the World Health Organization (WHO) provides a list of key United Nations and regional health treaties relevant to mental health protection, such as the Convention on the Rights of Persons with Disabilities (CRPD).
+On its site, the World Health Organization (WHO) provides a list of resources relevant to mental health protection, and links to relevant national mental health regulations and initiatives such as the Convention on the Rights of Persons with Disabilities (CRPD).

 How can I identify severe stress or other mental health issues?